asvetliakov/jest-mock-external-components/README.md

 ```

 ## Caveats
 After mocking, at beginning of the test file the ```jest.resetModules()``` will be called.
-Make sure you won't set internal state somewhere before (for example in setupFiles/setupTestFrameworkFile)
+Make sure you are not setting internal state somewhere before (for example in setupFiles/setupTestFrameworkFile)